AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 ## Frequently Asked Questions (FAQs)

 #### Is this an implementation of JSON Patch RFC 6905 ?
-Cosmos DB Patch Operation is inspired by JSON Patch and follows it closely.
+Azure Cosmos DB partial document update is inspired by JSON patch and follows it closely.
 Currently we do not implement all features of JSON patch such as (Copy, Move) and we do implement few other features (Conditional Patch) which is not in the specification

-#### Is Patch compatible with Serverless , provisioned throughput and autoscale modes of billing ?
+#### Is partial document update compatible with serverless , provisioned throughput and autoscale modes of billing?
-Patch will be available across serverless and provisioned billing models.
+Partial document update will be available across serverless and provisioned billing models.

 #### How is RU pricing calculated ?
-There will not be significant reduction in RU.
-However there are other benefits as mentioned in the documents.
-We are also evaluating RU charging model as we plan for GA
+Partial document update is normalized into request unit billing in the same style as other database operations.
+Users should not expect a significant reduction in RU.

-#### Is there a limit to the number of Patch operations that can be done within a single Patch specification?
+#### Is there a limit to the number of partial document updates operations that can be done within a single patch specification?
 There is a limit of 10 patch operations that can be added in a single patch specification.
 If we need this number to be increased, please send us an email to cosmosdbpatchpreview@microsoft.com

-#### Is Patch supported on local CosmosDB emulator?
+#### Is partial document update supported on local CosmosDB emulator?
 Yes, please follow the below steps to enable it.
 1) Download the latest CosmosDB emulator from https://aka.ms/cosmosdb-emulator
 2) Open PowerShell in admin mode